 Google's first foray into crafting its very own tablets started couldn't have gone much better.
 The Pixel C is the best Android tablet out there, and for a few reasons.

 Its design borrows from the gorgeous Chromebook Pixel and builds upon it, with versatility to allow easy switching between a standalone tablet or a laptop.
-Android power users will also appreciate that it runs stock OS and thus, like Nexus products, the Pixel C is now upgradeable to Android Nougat.
+Android power users will also appreciate that it runs stock OS and thus, like Nexus and Pixel products, the Pixel C is now running the latest software, Android Nougat.

 The Pixel C certainly isn't cheap, but you won't find another Android tablet packed with as much power, style, and the latest software updates for years to come.